 Previous research suggests that a clinically meaningful change in PROMs varies by both population and context.34 A study of nAMD patients performed by Suñer and colleagues indicates that a 4-points to 6-points change in NEI VFQ-25 score, corresponding to a 15-letter change in BCVA, represents a minimal clinically important difference (MCID).29 In the present study the mean improvement in NEI-VFQ-25 at 12 months was 2.4 points, and only two NEI-VFQ-25 sub-scores ('general vision' and 'mental health') displayed a MCID of at least four points.
 Yet, for the BSE subgroup the mean overall improvement was 5.1 points at 12 months.
 Despite the absence of concurring improvement in BCVA, this satisfies the definition of a MCID in self-reported visual function.
 Notwithstanding an improvement in BCVA of more than 15 letters at 12 months, patients that only received treatment of the WSE did not experience a similar improvement in self-reported visual function.
 Treatment including BSE was also found to be a predictor for self-reported visual function in general, the subscore 'near-vision', as well as visual symptom-state during 12 months of treatment.
 These findings support the notion that treatment including the BSE more profoundly affects the self-reported visual function.23 In the present study a ceiling effect due to higher baseline PROMs scores for the WSE subgroup may have confined the potential for PROMs improvement.
-By contrast, previous studies have shown a correlation between self-reported quality of life and BCVA, regardless of treatment of WSE or BSE.
-25 26 For instance, in the MARINA and ANCHOR trials, NEI-VFQ-25 improved in both the BSE and WSE subgroup.
-Nevertheless, the improvement in the WSE subgroup was only modest (2.6 points at 24 months) and did not satisfy the definition of a MCID.26 of value in the perspective of a WSE patient.
+By contrast, previous studies have shown a correlation between self-reported quality of life and BCVA, regardless of treatment of WSE or BSE.^{25 26} For instance, in the MARINA and ANCHOR trials, NEI-VFQ-25 improved in both the BSE and WSE subgroup.
+Nevertheless, the improvement in the WSE subgroup was only modest (2.6 points at 24 months) and did not satisfy the definition of a MCID.26

+A clinical dilemma arises from the fact that patients whose WSE is being treated fail to report a clinically meaningful improvement in PROM.
+The finding raises the question as to which extent anti-VEGF treatment is of value in the perspective of a WSE patient.
 Still, we do not believe that lack of PROM improvement represents an argument against WSE treatment.
 Instead, it underscores the importance of proper counselling of nAMD patients; an individual whose WSE is being treated should be informed that AMD inevitably contains a risk of bilateral neovascular involvement.
-In the event of visual loss in the second eve, the value of WSE treatment becomes apparent.
+In the event of visual loss in the second eye, the value of WSE treatment becomes apparent.
 Ultimately, disseminating PROMs knowledge in the follow-up of nAMD patients could help tailor counselling and treatment in line with individual expectations, thereby promoting a patient-cantered care.